radiantearth/stac-spec/extensions/README.md

 ### Use of arrays and objects

-For extensions it is recommended to use use arrays only as true (potentially sorted) enumerations/lists without having additional meaning and to avoid objects whenever possible.
+For extensions, it is recommended to

+1. Use arrays only as enumerations/lists (possibly sorted), without implying additional meaning (such as order)
+2. To avoid using nested objects, in favor of multiple attributes with a similar naming scheme.

 For example, if one would like to define an extension to contain a start and a end date, there are multiple options (tl;dr: option **3** is recommended):